Mx3mad/sys-programming-linux-course/README.md

 There are no external dependencies required for this project.
 The utilities are implemented using the **C programming language** and utilize standard libraries.

----

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.